 We certainly aren’t the first to announce that it’s okay to pair a blazer with a t-shirt.
 But because tweed is – again – so traditional, many men might be weary to dress it down so drastically.
 But we’re here to tell you: do it!
 This look is incredibly versatile and notably casual and clean.
 Green jackets go best with tan or khaki while grey and brown jackets go well with white and blue tops.
 Of course, black (as always) goes with everything.
 If you do opt for a the casual t-shirt look, be sure to be consistent in dressing down.
 Wear jeans and informal shoes like worn boots or leather trainers.
-Given that tweed is worn most often during fall and winter, you can easily trade the t-shirt in for a sweater.
+Given that tweed is worn most often during fall and winter, you can easily trade the t-shirt in for a sweater or wear as a tweed suit.
 Neither have a collar and therefore achieve the same effortless but sharp overall look.

 Stand by tradition with a waistcoat

 We couldn’t present stylings of a tweed jacket without featuring this timeless combination.
 While we’ve spent a lot of time explaining how to separate yourself from tradition, this look will bring you back to it.
 The ensemble requires slightly more effort than the other four, but the result is well worth it.
 Choose a waistcoat that compliments your jacket.
 This doesn’t necessarily mean that they have to be the same colour, but they should both be neutral tones like grey, brown, or khaki.
 For a modern take, pair the waistcoat and jacket with jeans or tailored chinos.
 For something timeless, go for wool trousers or even all-over tweed.
 Brown or black brogues or boots will complete your outfit, as will personal touches like a watch, belt, or pocket square.

 The bottom line